 The Hong Kong Jockey Club

-A partnership between The Government of the Hong Kong SAR and The Hong Kong Jockey Club, the former Central Police Station (CPS) Revitalisation Project is an important initiative to conserve and revitalise the heritage site comprising the former Central Police Station, the Central Magistracy and the Victoria Prison for adaptive reuse.
-It aims to transform the historic site into a leading culture and leisure destination where heritage, contemporary art and leisure elements are creatively integrated for all to enjoy.
+A partnership between the Government of the Hong Kong Administrative Region and the Club, the Central Police Station (CPS) Revitalisation Project is an initiative to conserve and revitalise this important heritage site, which includes the former Central Police Station, the Central Magistracy and Victoria Prison.
+The aim is to transform the site into a culture and leisure destination where heritage, contemporary art and leisure elements are integrated for all to enjoy.